-The University of Cambridge has access to over 1.5 million ebooks from a wide variety of publishers and platforms.
+The University of Cambridge has access to 1.2 million + ebooks from a wide variety of publishers and platforms.
 Use this website to find a specific ebook, access over 60 ebook platforms and discover how to make the most of ebooks in your research and study.
 Most ebooks are licensed for Cambridge University members only and require a Raven account for access outside of the University network.

 Most ebooks are listed in iDiscover.
 Search iDiscover to find titles on your reading list or for your research.
 (Tip: select the ebooks filter to restrict your search to ebooks.)